nathanu1/AR-HUD-Prototype/uploads/AR-Glasses-Build-Guide.md

 - **Rigid optical mounts on the first frame** — you need adjustment to align, then lock it in.
 - **Trying to render world-locked AR on an MCU** — wrong tool; you need a GPU-class host and a real tracking pipeline.

----

-### TL;DR
-Build a **monocular, optical see-through, birdbath HUD**, drive a **Micro-OLED panel over HDMI**, render the overlay on a **phone or small SBC**, get head orientation from a **fused 9-DoF IMU on an ESP32-S3**, and obsess over a **stable, glanceable, high-contrast, low-latency overlay**.
-Prove the optics on a bench first, integrate in stages, and only climb toward binocular waveguides and world-locked spatial AR once Tier 1 actually works on your face.